b22cse040/SalesmanChatbot/README.md

 significant advancement in automating customer interactions for a hygiene and cleaning products company.
-By employing a Retrieval-Augmented Generation (RAG) approach, the chatbot effectively addresses customer inquiries and provides tailored product recommendations.
+By employing a Retrieval-Augmented Generation (RAG) approach, the chatbot effectively addresses customer inquiries and provides tailored product recommendations.
 While the system is currently functional and provides accurate information, ongoing work focuses on integrating a secure payment solution to facilitate seamless transactions.
 This enhancement will further streamline the sales process, making it more efficient and user-friendly for customers.